d12/cryptogit-development/protocol.md

 CryptoGit is a cryptocurrency that utilizes Bitcoin's proof of work system, but operates using Git as the blockchain backbone instead of a custom merkle tree structure like other popular cryptocurrencies.
 This Git-based blockchain is then centralized on GitHub.

 This shows that much of Bitcoin's complexity already has existing, well-understood parallels in other technologies.
-Utilizing these applications to power a new cryptocurrency enables the same functionality but with less complexity and a less steep learning curve for people looking to understand the workings of a simple cryptocurrency.
+Utilizing these applications to power a new cryptocurrency enables similar functionality¹ but with less complexity and a less steep learning curve for people looking to understand the workings of a simple cryptocurrency.

 ## The basics